 The height of the falling water column maintains air compression at the top of the chamber.
 On the other hand, an outlet, submerged below the water level in the chamber, allows the water to return to the surface at a lower level than the intake.

 A separate outlet on the roof of the chamber supplies the compressed air.

 The hydroelectric basin is used to collect the waters of a river in an artificial basin.

 The main element of the hydroelectric basin is the dam.
 Thanks to the dam, it is possible to raise the altitude of the water in order to subsequently use the level difference for the generation of electricity.

 From the basin to the power station where the generators are located, there is a forced conduit.

 A forced conduit is a pipe that has a wide initial opening and a narrow terminal.
 Its function is to promote the output speed on the turbine blades.

 An advantage of hydroelectric power is that the dams regulate the flow of the river past the dam.

 Hydroelectric power station

-The water is transported to one or more turbines that rotate thanks to the water pressure.
-Each turbine is coupled to an alternator that transforms the rotation movement into electrical energy.
+The water is transported to one or more turbines that rotate thanks to the pressure of the water.
+Each turbine is coupled to an alternator that transforms the rotational motion into electrical energy.